fortmarek/personal-website/content/blog/conditional-platform-rendering.md

 For [Tuist Previews](https://docs.tuist.dev/en/guides/share/previews#previews), we needed to conditionally render a button – on desktop, users would be able to run a Preview using the [Tuist macOS app](https://docs.tuist.dev/en/guides/share/previews#tuist-macos-app).
 On mobile devices, users should be able to install the app directly.

+Let's take a look at three ways we could achieve that in Phoenix applications.

 ## Setting up development environment on macOS

 To be able to test changes, we have generally two options, both useful.
 Note the following steps are for macOS-specific.